byme8/Apparatus.AOT.Reflection/Readme.md

 # Performance

-If you wondering about the performance we have benchmarks for that.
-Lets imagine that we need to find a property with ``` Required ``` attribute and name the ``` FirstName ```.
+Let's imagine that we need to find a property with ``` Required ``` attribute and with the name  ``` FirstName ```.
-If it exists then print it value, otherwise return the empty string.
+If it exists then print the value of the property, otherwise return the empty string.
 Here the source code with default reflection:

 ``` cs